EXPLAINER-Why did the Baltimore bridge collapse and what do we know about the ship?

 WHAT DO WE KNOW ABOUT THE SHIP THAT WAS INVOLVED?

-The Dali was scheduled to sail on shipping company Maersk's route to Sri Lanka, the Danish company's website showed.
+The Dali was leaving Baltimore en route to Colombo, Sri Lanka.
+All 22 crew, including two pilots on board, have been accounted for and there were no injuries, the ship's manager, Synergy Marine Group said.

-The registered owner of the Singapore-flagged ship is Grace Ocean Pte Ltd and the manager is Synergy Marine Group, LSEG data show.
+The registered owner of the Singapore-flagged ship is Grace Ocean Pte Ltd, LSEG data show.
 The ship is 948 feet (289 meters) long and was stacked high with containers.

-All its crew members, including the two pilots, have been accounted for and there were no reports of any injuries.
+The ship can hold up to 10,000 twenty-foot equivalent unit, or TEU, a measure of cargo capacity.
+It was carrying 4,679 TEU.

+WHAT DO WE KNOW ABOUT THE BRIDGE THAT COLLAPSED?
+The Francis Scott Key Bridge was one of three ways to cross the Baltimore Harbor and handled 31,000 cars per day or 11.3 million vehicles a year.

 (Writing by Lisa Shumaker; Editing by Daniel Wallis)